lepture/authlib/docs/basic/oauth2.rst

 It usually takes these steps:

 1. Your application (**client**) prompts the user to log in.
-2. The user click the *login* button, your application will redirect to GitHub's authorize page (**Authorization Server**).
+2. The user clicks the *login* button, your application will redirect to GitHub's authorize page (**Authorization Server**).
-3. The user (he/she is a GitHub user, which means he/she is a **Resource Owner**) click the *allow* button to tell GitHub that he/she granted the access.
+3. The user (he/she is a GitHub user, which means he/she is a **Resource Owner**) clicks the *allow* button to tell GitHub that he/she granted the access.
 4. The **Authorization Server** issues an **access token** to your application.
-   (This step can contain several sub steps)
+   (This step can contain several sub-steps)
-5. Your application uses the **access token** to fetch source code from GitHub's **Resource Server**, analyze the source code, and return the result to your application user.
+5. Your application uses the **access token** to fetch source code from GitHub's **Resource Server**, analyze the source code and return the result to your application user.

 But there are more details inside the flow.
 The most important thing in OAuth 2.0